Why choose King's for your History degree?

 "All history is a negotiation between strangeness and familiarity."
 Simon Schama, English historian.

 Second and third-year students can specialize in particular geographical areas or select certain themes.
-In your final year, students undertake self-directed study on a topic of their choice or complete a research project under the supervision of a History faculty member.
+In your final year, students undertake a self-directed study on a topic of their choice or complete a research project under the supervision of a History faculty member.
 Topics students have picked to study include 'presenting the past: video games, re-enactment and history,' 'small-town American press and the Vietnam war,' and 'Dutch propaganda during WW2: a curated exhibition.'

 The classroom is a place of interaction, informality, debate, and discussion.
 We encourage you to develop your own ideas and viewpoints and to listen to others'.